Domaine de la Pirolette - Saint-Amour La Poulette 2022

 James Suckling

-"An iconic cuvée showcasing the estate's parcel-by-parcel approach, which aims to highlight the terroirs of the cru.
-From the La Poulette vineyard, with its pink granite and clay soil, this Saint-Amour stands out for its great intensity and numerous flavor nuances (red and black fruits, spices, floral notes).
-Its aromatic complexity is accompanied by great length and an elegant, refined texture."
+“An iconic cuvée that exemplifies the estate’s plot-by-plot approach, designed to highlight the terroirs of the appellation.
+Hailing from the La Poulette vineyard, with its soil of pink granite and clay, this Saint-Amour stands out for its great intensity and rich array of flavors (red and black fruits, spices, floral notes).
+An aromatic complexity accompanied by a long finish and an elegant, refined texture.”
 (Le Guide Hachette des Vins 2025).

-Buy your Pirolette wines at the best price in a private sale!
+Buy Pirolette wines at the best prices in a private sale!

 Nose

-Rich with aromas of red fruits (cherry, blueberry) and hints of violet
+Rich and full-bodied, with aromas of red berries (cherry, blueberry) and hints of violet

 Serve